sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-code/01-runs.md

 description: Short description of the action
 runs:
   using: 'docker'
   image: 'Dockerfile'                 # can also be a existing docker image => docker://debian:stretch
   # Optional configurations
-  pre-entrypoint: 'setup.sh'
+  pre-entrypoint: 'setup.sh'          # will not run if used as the action is locally run
   entrypoint: 'main.sh'
-  post-entrypoint: 'cleanup.sh'
+  post-entrypoint: 'cleanup.sh'       # will not run if used as the action is locally run
   env:
     KEY: 'Value'
   args: